What IS Good Luck?

 Rub your hands together until you feel a lot of warmth.
 As you rub, repeat this phrase: Best of luck, I beckon thee.
 For the benefit of all, so mote it be.

 Rub your palms all over your skin.
 (If you are in the shower, you can use soap!)
 Then close your eyes and imagine that your skin is glowing.
-It sends out an emerald light with golden sparkles, sending rays out into the world.
+It sends out an emerald light with golden sparkles, sending rays of love and luck out into the world.

 Imagine in detail two lucky things that could happen to you in a day.
-For example, maybe you’ll find a twenty dollar bill on the ground.
-Maybe you’ll run into someone who makes you feel loved.
+For example, maybe you’ll find a twenty-dollar bill on the ground.
+Maybe you’ll run into someone who makes you feel loved, or be receive a new opportunity.

 Now simply get on with your day, feeling magnetic and secretly empowered to attract only the best of good luck!